 The construction of the control cabin, hoisting carriage and truck is shown in Fig. 5.17a.
-The 21⁄2"×11⁄2" Flanged Plate is lock-nutted to the 1 1 are radius Curved Plates, which are overlapped three holes.
+The 21⁄2 × 11⁄2 Flanged Plate is lock-nutted to the 11⁄2 radius Curved Plates, which are overlapped three holes.
 The chimney is a U-Section Curved Plate bent to shape.
-The built-up pulley on the same 4" Rod as the Road Wheels consists of two 3" Discs spaced to them by Angle Brackets.
+The built-up pulley on the same 4" Rod as the Road Wheels consists of two 3⁄4 Discs spaced by two Washers, and is retained in position by two Spring Clips.

 The rails on which the grab hoist and truck run are Angle Girders.
-Those forming the rails for the grab hoist are bolted at their inner ends to the rear pair of 51⁄2" Strips at the top of the tower, but are not connected to the second pair of Strips.
+Those forming the rails for the grab hoist are bolted at their inner ends to the rear pair of $5\frac{1}{2}$ " Strips at the top of the tower, but are not connected to the second pair of Strips.
 This enables the hoist to travel the full length of the rails.
-The 14" Discs that form the wheels
+The $1\frac{1}{2}$ " Discs that form the wheels of the grab hoist revolve on Bolts lock-nutted to the $2\frac{1}{2}$ " $\times$ 2" Double Angle Strips.